A-Nuru/Deploying-a-ML-Model-on-Heroku-with-FastAPI/README.md

 ## Model

-* Using the starter code, write a machine learning model that trains on the clean data and saves the model.
-Complete any function that has been started.
+* Write a machine learning model that trains on the clean data and saves the model.
 * Write unit tests for at least 3 functions in the model code.
 * Write a function that outputs the performance of the model on slices of the data.
-   * Suggestion: for simplicity, the function can just output the performance on slices of just the categorical features.
+   * The function can just output the performance on slices of just the categorical features.
-* Write a model card using the provided template.
+* Write a model card.

 ## API Creation